BiaPyX/BiaPy-doc/source/workflows/instance_segmentation.rst

 \

 .. note:: Use only *my_model* -style, not *my-model* (Use "_" not "-").
 Do not use spaces in the name.
-Avoid using the name of an existing experiment/model/job (saved in the same result folder) as it will be overwritten..
+Avoid using the name of an existing experiment/model/job (saved in the same result folder) as it will be overwritten.

 Data management
 ***************